 Source: The Lancet Volume 388, Issue 10045, 13–19 August 2016, Pages 717–727.

 Roughly 60% of people with Guillain–Barré syndrome have experienced an infection of some kind directly before the onset of the condition, but how the infections trigger GBS is unknown.
 And the remaining cases have no causal explanation as yet.
-Furthermore, genetic and environmental factors that affect an individual's susceptibility to develop the disease are unknown.
+In addition, the genetic and environmental factors that affect an individual's susceptibility to develop the disease are also unknown.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.